-3.1.5 To regulate standards and certify shooters, coaches and officials.
+3.1.5 to regulate standards and certify shooters, coaches and officials; and

-4.1.1 Ordinary membership of the Association shall be open to the Singapore Armed Forces Sports Association, SAFRA National Service Association, Home United Sports and Recreation Association (HUSRA), Police Sports Association (Polis Negara Singapura) and to any organisation, registered under the Societies’ Act (Cap 311), having among its objects the promotion of shooting as a sport, provided that at any time the organisation has not less than fifty (50) registered members, or any other reasonable number of registered members as may be determined by the Council in its sole discretion, from time to time.
+4.2.5 to any organisation registered under the Societies’ Act (Cap.
+311) having among its objects the promotion of shooting as a sport, PROVIDED ALWAYS THAT the organisation has not less than fifty (50) registered members at any time, or any other reasonable number of registered members as may be determined by the Association’s council (the “Council”) in its sole discretion from time to time.

 5. MEMBERSHIP APPLICATION

-5.1 All applications for membership must be submitted to the Honorary Secretary on a
+5.1 All applications for membership must be submitted to the Honorary Secretary in the prescribed form.

 6. MEMBERSHIP FEES

-6.3 Members who join part-way through the Financial Year are required to pay the full membership fee for the rest of the year as stipulated in paragraph 6.1.
+6.3 Members who join part-way through the Financial Year are required to pay the full membership fee for the rest of the year as stipulated in Article 6.1.